- Describe a sense of self for preschoolers.

 Addressing the Needs of All Children and Families

-No two children or families will ever be the same in your classroom, and meeting the needs of every individual can seem challenging.
-There isn’t one best practice to help children develop a healthy sense of self; it requires many experiences over time.
-While you will need to pay special attention to accomplishing this goal, the tasks necessary to accomplish this will coincide with many of the best practices you engage in every day.
+No two children or families will ever be the same in your classroom, and meeting the needs of every individual can seem daunting.
+There is not one best practice to ensure children develop a healthy sense of self; it requires many experiences over time.
+While you will need to pay special attention to helping children develop a positive and strong sense of self, this can be embedded naturally within many routines and best practices you do every day.

-In the first lesson, you had a chance to learn more about the ways families and caregiving practices are influenced by culture.
+In the first lesson, you learned about the ways families and caregiving practices are influenced by culture.
 For example, one family may value a quiet demeanor in a young child, whereas in another family, assertiveness and speaking-up is valued.
-These values and beliefs guide the ways adults respond to young children, which affects the messages young children receive, and, in essence, helps define who young children are.
-Coupled with individual beliefs and values are needs of all young children to help them grow, develop, express emotions and display behaviors in culturally appropriate ways, and develop a sense of self and self-worth.
-Brazelton and Greenspan (2000) emphasize that when seven irreducible needs (fundamental requirements of a healthy early childhood) are met, young children are able to feel safe and relate to others:
+These values and beliefs guide the ways adults respond to young children, which affects the messages young children receive.
+In this way, culture shapes who young children are.
+While all children and youth need their families and caregivers to help them grow and develop, children may learn to express emotions and display behaviors in different and culturally appropriate ways.
+Likewise, though how it happens may vary, all children develop a sense of self and self-worth.
+Brazelton and Greenspan (2000) emphasize that when the following seven irreducible needs (fundamental requirements of a healthy early childhood) are met, young children are able to feel safe and relate to others:

 - Ongoing nurturing relationships